-Best Diet Foods to Buy in Bulk
+20 Best Healthy Foods to Buy in Bulk

-You might think nuts are a food to eat sparingly because they're full of fat, but many nuts found in the average supermarket, like these healthy nuts, are great for weight loss because of the nutrients and healthful fats they contain.
+You might think nuts are a food to eat sparingly because they're full of fat, but many nuts found in the average supermarket, like these healthy nuts, are great for weight loss because of the nutrients and healthy fats they contain.
 Omega-3 fatty acids and polyunsaturated fats, for example, are both found in many tree nuts and have the ability to activate genes that improve insulin metabolism and actually reduce the overall fat your body stores.

 Gluten-free, full of soluble fiber and downright cheap, whole oats are an item you should have around the house all the time.
 Use them for baking, as a healthier filler for meatloaf or crab cakes, or for overnight oatmeal.
 However you put them to use, they'll do their amazing work of keeping your heart healthy, reducing your risk of diabetes and lowering blood pressure—which is why we've named them one of our 7 Healthiest Foods on the Planet.
 In addition to being an overall health superstar, whole oats are a great food to include in any healthy weight loss diet as they have also been shown to increase hormones in the body that help to control appetite.

-How To Store Them: Oats will last for years when stored on your pantry shelf at room temperature.
+How to store them: Oats will last for years when stored on your pantry shelf at room temperature.
 Just be sure to keep them in an airtight container to keep out any bugs, dust, or other unwanted contaminants.

 Though cooked and used like a grain, quinoa is a really a seed—a super seed that's one of the only plant sources of all essential amino acids.
 Use it as a side dish for lean meats and veggies, in soups or cold salads in place of pasta, or as part of a main dish as an excellent vegetarian source of protein.
 One cooked cup of quinoa has about 8 grams of protein—about the same as in a small piece of roast turkey!
 The complete protein found in this miracle seed will keep you full and satisfied longer, leaving you less likely to give in to the urge to snack or overeat throughout the day.

-How To Store It: Like rice, uncooked quinoa lasts months on the shelf as long as stored in a dry place in an airtight container, making it a great item to buy in bulk — especially if you're trying to trim down.
+How to store it: Like rice, uncooked quinoa lasts months on the shelf as long as stored in a dry place in an airtight container, making it a great item to buy in bulk, especially if you're trying to trim down.

 Beans should be an essential item in any health-conscious person's pantry.
 And while the canned version can be loaded with extra sodium and other additives, dried beans have none of that unwanted junk, but all of the fiber and nutrients you need.
 Dried black beans make our list of the 8 Foods You Should Eat Every Day, mainly because they're so full of antioxidant compounds called anthocyanins, which have been shown to improve brain function.
 And whether you favor black beans or kidneys, favas, limas or lentils, you'll be making a good choice since all beans are high in protein and fiber and low in saturated fat and calories.

-How To Store Them: Keep your favorite varieties in the pantry at all times and buy in bulk to save even more money—they last ages when kept sealed and in a cool, dry place.
+How to store them: Keep your favorite varieties in the pantry at all times and buy in bulk to save even more money—they last ages when kept sealed and in a cool, dry place.

 A great, all-purpose oil, extra-virgin olive oil can be used for cooking as well as fresh dishes like salads.
 Its versatility makes it an ideal health food; it's easy to reap the benefits when you can use it in almost any dish.
 And the health benefits of EVOO are numerous: it's touted for its high quantities of monounsaturated fats and ability to protect the body against debilitating diseases like breast cancer and Alzheimer's, among other super powers.

-How To Store It: Olive oil is also often sold in large bulk sizes, so if this is your go-to cooking oil, it's worth buying in large quantities—you'll save big bucks.
+How to store it: Olive oil is also often sold in large bulk sizes, so if this is your go-to cooking oil, it's worth buying in large quantities—you'll save big bucks.
 Stash a large drum in your pantry and keep a small bottle near the stove for easy access; simply refill the small bottle whenever it runs low.